twbrodarick/Automating-Compensation-with-Solidity/README.md

 * The contract was initially coded to manage 1000 share awards to annually distribute 250 shares over 4 years to one employee

 #### Note
-* Please see .sol files in the Contract_Codes folder in this repo for individual contract codes
+* Please see .sol files in the Contract_Codes folder in this repo for individual contract code